Mike Andronico/CNN Underscored

 The best laptops we tested

-Whether you work from home, go to an office or just want something to keep yourself entertained, a good laptop is all but a necessity these days.
-But with so many brands and models to choose from, finding the right notebook for you can be overwhelming.
+Whether you work from home, go into an office or just want something to keep yourself entertained, a good laptop is all but a necessity these days.
+But with so many brands and models to choose from, finding the right Windows laptop or MacBook for you can be overwhelming.

 With a super-portable design, a great keyboard and display, long battery life and the fastest performance in its price range, the MacBook Air M3 is the best overall laptop for most people.